-Don't be fooled by YouTube's machine captions.
-All YouTube videos have a CC button, but be warned, they could be machine transcribed captions that are usually quite awful.
-Make sure to test them.
+Don't be fooled by YouTube's auto-generated captions.
+Almost all YouTube videos have a CC button, but be warned, they could be auto-generated/machine transcribed captions that are usually quite awful.

 - Enter your search term (for this example, let's say I'm searching for videos on volcanoes) in the YouTube search field.